 Quantitative validation

-For the validation of the proposed approach, we chose the application of the surveillance of the Belgian off-shore windmill parks, which means that an area of around 10 km x 30 km needs to be patrolled.
-However, the proposed methodology would for example also be very useful for a maritime search and rescue scenario [27] or a fishery control scenario.
+For the validation of the proposed approach, an application was selected that is used for the surveillance of Belgian offshore wind farms, which have an area of around 10 km x 30 km that needs to be patrolled.
+However, the proposed methodology would also be very useful for a maritime search and rescue [27] or a fishery control scenario.

-In order to validate the methodology, we compared it to five state of the art solutions:
+In order to validate the methodology, it was compared to five state-of-the-art solutions:

-Random search, where each agent adopts a completely random movement pattern
+A random search, where each agent adopts a completely random movement pattern,

-Distributed random search, where the search area is subdivided in equal parts and each agent adopts a random search pattern within the designated subzone
+A distributed random search, where the search area is subdivided into equal parts and each agent adopts a random search pattern within the designated subzone,

-Lawnmower search, where each agent uses a movement pattern typically adopted by robotic lawnmowers: moving in straight lines and turning a random amount of degrees when coming near the boundaries
+A lawnmower search, where each agent uses a movement pattern typically adopted by robotic lawnmowers: moving in straight lines and turning a random number of degrees when approaching boundaries,

-Distributed lawnmower search, where the search area is subdivided in equal parts and each agent adopts a lawnmower search pattern within the designated subzone
+A distributed lawnmower search, where the search area is subdivided into equal parts and each agent adopts a lawnmower search pattern within the designated subzone, and

 Distributed Greek patterns.
-This is the search and surveillance approach typically adopted by manned vessels and it has been proven to be very efficient for rapid area coverage.
-Moreover, by subdividing the search area and distributing the search tasks among multiple agents, this approach is quite well suited for maritime coverage optimization.
-Figure 4 shows an example of the Greek pattern.
+This is the search and surveillance approach typically adopted by manned vessels, which has been proven to be very efficient for rapid area coverage.
+Moreover, by subdividing the search area and distributing the search tasks among multiple agents, this approach is quite well suited to maritime coverage optimisation.
+Figure 4 provides an example of the Greek pattern.

 Figure 3.
 Microsoft Word caption insertion window.
 It can be accessed by right clicking on the picture or table and selecting "Insert Caption" from the pop-up menu.

-One disadvantage of all these state of the art approaches is that they do not take into consideration the danger posed by the waves on the vessel, which is an integral part of the proposed solution.
+One disadvantage of all these state-of-the-art approaches is that they do not take into consideration the danger the waves pose to the vessel, which is an integral part of the proposed solution.

-In order to further validate the optimization scheme, we compared also the results from a non-optimized, nominal version (using a static initial guess for the weights parameter w) with the optimized approach.
+In order to further validate the optimisation scheme, the results were also compared using a non-optimised, nominal version (using a static initial estimate for the weight parameter w) with the optimised approach.